dereisele/auto-dl/README.md

 ## Contribute:
 First I want to say thank you for considering contribiuting to this project.

+### TODO
+Take a look at the [todo branch](https://github.com/derEisele/auto-dl/blob/todo/README.md) if you want to complete the work of others.
+Feel free to start a pull request to this branch if you are stuck half way through a problem.

 ### Writing a scraper
 - Use other scrapers as an example
 - Please add only full episodes to DB